-The thigh lift procedure is designed to remove excess skin from the inner thighs, smoothing and shaping the area for a tighter, fitter appearance.
-Men and women often struggle with sculpting the thigh region, as measures like dieting and exercise are usually ineffective in correcting redundant skin.
-Dr. David Bottger, our board-certified plastic surgeon, has extensive experience performing a thigh lift to create a beautiful, natural-looking contour.
+A thigh lift is designed to remove excess skin from the inner thighs, smoothing and shaping the area for a tighter and fitter appearance.
+Men and women often experience difficulty sculpting the thigh region, as measures like dieting and exercise are usually ineffective in correcting loose skin.
+Dr. David Bottger, our board-certified plastic surgeon, can perform a thigh lift to get rid of redundant skin and create a beautiful, natural-looking contour.
 Whether performed alone or incorporated into a full body lift, thigh lift surgery can achieve a smoother appearance by addressing a combination of concerns, including loose skin, stretched musculature, and excess fat.

 Who is a Candidate for a Thigh Lift?